 - Less than one percent. - (1) The address of Mr. Lorberbaum is 160 South Industrial Boulevard, Calhoun, Georgia 30701.
 Includes 8,182,285 shares held by Aladdin Partners, L.P. (see footnote 2).
-Also includes 87,523 shares owned by The Alan S. Lorberbaum Family Foundation of which Mr. Lorberbaum is a trustee and may share voting and investment power.
-Includes 453,074 shares held by JSL Legacy Fund, L.P., 420,668 shares held by Dalton Fund, L.P.,19,140 shares held by Dalton Partners, L.P. and 49,200 shares held by MCL Family Funds Trust, over which Mr. Lorberbaum has voting and dispositive power.
+Also includes 81,153 shares owned by The Alan S. Lorberbaum Family Foundation of which Mr. Lorberbaum is a trustee and may share voting and investment power.
+Includes 453,074 shares held by JSL Legacy Fund, L.P., 420,668 shares held by Dalton Fund, L.P.,19,140 shares held by Dalton Partners, L.P. and 14,200 shares held by MCL Family Funds Trust, over which Mr. Lorberbaum has voting and dispositive power.
 Includes 315,002 shares held by a family trust for the benefit of Mr. Lorberbaum over which Mr. Lorberbaum shares voting and dispositive power.
 Includes 140,000 shares owned by Cuddy Holdings LP ("Cuddy").
 Mr. Lorberbaum owns one-third of the voting shares of Helm Management Corporation, which holds 1,646 shares and is the sole general partner of Cuddy, and may share voting and dispositive power with respect to all such shares.
-Includes 125,169 shares held by a family trust for the benefit of Ms. Suzanne Helen, Mr. Lorberbaum's sister, 396,435 shares held by SLH Partners, L.P. and 13,453 shares held by SLH Fund, L.P., over all three of which Ms. Helen has voting and dispositive power.
+Includes 124,169 shares held by a family trust for the benefit of Ms. Suzanne Helen, Mr. Lorberbaum's sister, 396,435 shares held by SLH Partners, L.P. and 4,453 shares held by SLH Fund, L.P., over all three of which Ms. Helen has voting and dispositive power.
 Mark Lorberbaum's brother, and Ms. Helen each owns one-third of the voting shares of Helm Management Corporation, which is the sole general partner of Cuddy, and may share voting and dispositive power with respect to all such shares.
 Mr. Lorberbaum disclaims beneficial ownership of all shares described above to the extent he does not have a pecuniary interest.
-Includes 194 shares held in the Company's 401(k) Plan and 18,354 shares directly held. - (2) The address of Aladdin Partners, L.P. is 160 South Industrial Boulevard, Calhoun, Georgia 30701.
+Includes 194 shares held in the Company's 401(k) Plan and 25,008 shares directly held. - (2) The address of Aladdin Partners, L.P. is 160 South Industrial Boulevard, Calhoun, Georgia 30701.
 ASL Management Corp. is a general partner of Aladdin Partners, L.P. and shares voting and investment power with respect to these shares.
 Mr. Lorberbaum is the owner of 100% of the outstanding voting stock of ASL Management Corp. and may share voting and investment power with respect to these shares.
-Each of ASL Management Corp. and Mr. Lorberbaum disclaim beneficial ownership of the shares held by Aladdin Partners, L.P. to the extent they do not have a pecuniary interest.
+Each of ASL Management Corp. and Mr. Lorberbaum disclaim beneficial ownership of the shares held by Aladdin Partners, L.P. to the extent they do not have a pecuniary interest. - (3) Based upon an amended Schedule 13G filed with the SEC on February 13, 2024 by The Vanguard Group.
+The address of The Vanguard Group is 100 Vanguard Blvd.
+Malvern, PA 19355. - (4) Based upon an amended Schedule 13G filed with the SEC on January 31, 2024 by BlackRock, Inc. The address of BlackRock is 50 Hudson Yards, New York, New York 10001. - (5) Includes 107,568 shares held by a family limited partnership that have been pledged as security for a bank guarantee. - (6) Includes 185 shares held in the Company's 401(k) Plan.